apigovau/api-descriptions/ipaustralia/classification-prediction/ip-australia-classification-prediction-api.md

 # Getting Started

-The Goods and Services (GnS) Prediction Service leverages Machine Learning techniques to assist users in searching the NICE Classification.
-The service enables a user to search for goods and services that are textually or semantically similar to a search term.
+The Classification Prediction API is a collection of services supporting the patent examination process.
+Cooperative Patent Classification (CPC) prediction service aims to predict the top CPC symbol (subgroup level).
+This service utilises state-of-the-art Machine Learning technologies and Natural Language Processing to predict latest CPC symbols corresponding to a full-text patent specification.

 For more details, and to request access to the API please visit the [IP Australia Developer Portal.](https://anypoint.mulesoft.com/exchange/portals/ip-australia-3/)